 I do not know how loss of hope affects others, but for me, my hopelessness snapped me out of my nebulous state of mind, out of my state of limbo and into the stark reality of where my life is.

 I can no longer continue living with the expectation of a future back home.
 Home is here, where I am right now.
 Home is where my children and my husband are.
 Home is a deep yearning; not for a geographical place but a state of being at peace.

 I still care about Zimbabwe, the place where the stump of my umbilical cord is buried.
 I will be tethered there forever.
 I will work for Zimbabwe in much the same way as I will work for the world, for women in the world.

 Yes, Zimbabwe is my first love.
 But I now realise now that it can no longer be my last.

 I have come to a place of acceptance that the Zimbabwe of my dreams is not the Zimbabwe that is.

 And with this acceptance, comes a wakeful peace.
 And a chance, finally, to move on.

 Barbara was born and raised in Zimbabwe and currenty resides in the United Sates with her husband and four daughters.
 Barbara’s background is in public health (epidemiology), and she writes fiction as well as blogs on social justice issues at onbarbsbookswriting.blogspot.com.
 She is currently working on a novella and a collection of short stories.
-Barbara is Associate Editor at Her Zimbabwe and also the Regional Coordinator for One Billion Rising for Justice, Southern Africa, 2014.
+Barbara is the Regional Coordinator for One Billion Rising for Justice, Southern Africa, 2014.